First-class bus? Oh sure, friends said when we told them we’d be traveling between Mexico’s colonial towns in first-class buses.

 If you’re lucky, the second-class bus will be as comfortable as a first-class bus.
 But no guarantees.

-Our first-class Mexico bus experience
+Our experience with first-class Mexico buses

 We bought the best possible tickets on two of the major Mexico bus lines – ETN and Primera Plus.
 We didn’t know about the difference between “deluxe” and “first-class” at the time of booking; we just knew we wanted the top class (which we thought was first-class).